vivekkairi/run-gemini-cli/docs/authentication.md

 ## Choosing an Authentication Method

-There are two primary methods for authenticating this action.
+The Gemini CLI Action requires authentication.
 Choose the one that best fits your use case.

 | Method                           | Use Case                                                                              |
 | -------------------------------- | ------------------------------------------------------------------------------------- |